LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

     Console.Write(" ({0} through {1}) ", lowLim, highLim);

-but we need the code twice, and it is quite a mouthful.
+but we need the code twice, and it is quite a mouthful....

 Thus far we have only seen the use of format strings when immediately printing with ``Console.Write`` (or ``WriteLine``).
 Here we would like to generate a string, for *use later*.